Uniform Complaint Procedures

 - When the complainant or alleged victim of unlawful discrimination or bullying requests confidentiality, the Compliance Officer shall inform him/her that the request may limit the District's ability to investigate the conduct or take other necessary action.
 When honoring a request for confidentiality, the District will nevertheless take all reasonable steps to investigate and respond to the complaint consistent with the request.

-- If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, District staff shall assist him/her in the filing of the complaint.
+- If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, District staff shall assist them in the filing of the complaint.
 (5 CCR 4600).

 Step 2: Mediation